girip11/python_learning/python3_oop/7_python_oo_shortcuts.md

 sample.print_message("Hello")
 print(sample.__dict__)

-# think of this like replacing the __dict__ of the object with key "print_message", updating its value to point to a different function object.
+# think of this like replacing the __dict__ of the object with key
+# "print_message", updating its value to point to a different function object.
+# This is an example of monkey patching the object.
 sample.print_message = fake_print_message
 sample.print_message("Hello")
 print(sample.__dict__)
 ```

-* can replace methods on an object
+* Can replace methods on an object
-* can replace method on a class. this will reflect on all instances of the object
+* Can replace method on a class.
+This will reflect on all instances of the object.

+**NOTE**: A function installed on a Python object instance **does not receive an automatic self argument** — instead, it sees only the arguments with which it is literally invoked.

 ## Callable objects